deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 ## Domain events describe facts

 An order being placed is a fact in the domain.
 A domain event records such a fact in the language the business uses.
-It is not an instruction to perform work, e.g. `SendConfirmationEmail` describes a technical task, while `OrderPlaced` describes something that has already happened.
+It is not an instruction to perform work: `SendConfirmationEmail` describes a technical task, while `OrderPlaced` describes something that has already happened.

 Events are named in the **past tense** because they are historical records.
 A handler cannot reject `OrderPlaced`; it can only decide how to react.
 For the same reason, an event should be **immutable**.
 If the order later changes, that is a new fact and may warrant a new event rather than a revision of the old one.

 An event needs enough information to identify and understand the fact.
 That usually includes the affected entity, relevant values at the time, and when the event occurred.
 The exact payload is a design choice: a handler may use identifiers to query a read model, while a self-contained event may carry a snapshot of the values handlers need.
 Avoid exposing the aggregate's internal representation merely for convenience.
-As a rule of thumb, prefer lean events, unless you have a clear justification to do so otherwise.
+As a rule of thumb, prefer lean events, unless you have a clear reason not to.

 ```text
 OrderPlaced